Vyral/donovans-long-island-recruiting/_posts/2020-10-12-niksen--stress-less---do-nothing.md

 *Sometimes the most important thing to do is to do nothing -&nbsp;**Debasish Mridha**&nbsp;*

-*Niksen is a time without devices, without a screen, without immediated gratification. you're just able to be --&nbsp;**Megan Cannon***
+*Niksen is a time without devices, without a screen, without immediated gratification. you're just able to be –&nbsp;**Megan Cannon***

 *Look at the birds of the air, for they neither sow nor reap nor gather into barns; yet your heavenly Father feeds therm.
 Are you not of more value than they? -&nbsp;**Matthew 6:26***